- We advise you to exercise normal safety precautions in Finland.

 You are required to pay an additional fee to have a lost or stolen passport replaced.
 In some cases, the Government may also restrict the length of validity or type of replacement passports.

 When driving, headlights must be on at all times.
 Roads can be dangerous in winter due to icy conditions and winter tyres are a legal requirement from 1 December to 28 February.
+You may need to use winter tyres beyond these dates as roads can still be icy in Spring.
 The Finnish Road Administration's travel and traffic website provides detailed information on road conditions across Finland.
 For further advice, see our road travel page.

 Please refer to our air travel page for information about aviation safety and security.